jamiemonty/fpga-vga-verilog/index.md

 The design splits the generation of the VGA synchronisation signals and the generation of the VGA RGB colour output signals into separate modules.
 The VGASync module generates standard timings for a 640x480 VGA display.
 To change the image on screen that the VGA driver displays, only the VGAColourCycle module requires editing or replacing.
 ### Simulation
 A Verilog testbench enables simulation of the template VGA design in Vivado.
-Some VGA parameter values are changed to have smaller values, just for simulation purposes.
+Some VGA parameters are changed to have smaller values, for simulation purposes.
 This is useful for two reasons: 1.
 Simulation time is significantly slower than real-time; 2.
 VGA timings require a high number of 25 MHz clock cycles before a VGA frame changes and hence before changes in the RGB colour output signal will be observed.
 ### Synthesis
 ### Demonstration
 ## My VGA Design Edit
+### Code Design
+### Simulation
+### Synthesis
+### Demonstration
 ## Markdown Basics
 This is a paragraph.
 Add an empty line to start a new paragraph.